HeyTech/Competitive-Programming/README.md

 Code library for competitive programming from Kattis, checkio and hackerrank

-# Send a request with
+# Send a request with the following information as issue.
-link to task:
+Link to task (Kattis, checkio and hackerrank):

 Language (Python, java, c++):